aravindsv619/mini-shai-hulud-scanner/README.md

 # Mini Shai-Hulud Scanner

-A defensive SecOps tool to check if a repository is affected by the TeamPCP / Mini Shai-Hulud npm supply chain attack (May 11-12 2026).
+A defensive SecOps tool to check if a repository is affected Mini Shai-Hulud npm supply chain attack
+(May 11-12 2026).

 ## What is Mini Shai-Hulud